Parag09/GoDaddyAssignment/README.md

 ## What This Does

- This app fetches all their public repositories and presents them in a way that doesn't make your eyes bleed.
-You get a nice list view, detailed pages for each repo, and it's fast enough that you won't fall asleep waiting for it to load.
+This app fetches all GoDaddy public repositories and presents them in a way that doesn’t make your eyes bleed:

+Fast list view using virtualization

+Detailed pages for each repo

+Responsive design (looks good on mobile too!)

 ## Getting Started